Producers and Consumers

 If you add more consumers in a consumer group than the number of partitions for a topic, then they will stay in an idle state, without getting any message. |

-As you can see what is registered to a topic is the consumer group and not the consumer.
-The consumer is "subscribed" to a partition.
+As you can see what is registered to a topic is the consumer group and not the consumer instance.
+The consumer instance is "subscribed" to (a subset of) topic partitions.

 Consume and Produce Messages